 Email submittals are welcome and must be sent firstname.lastname@example.org.
 The MSC strives to respond to all plan review and tonnage submissions within 30 calendar days of receipt, or within 14 calendar days of receipt for plans submitted under the provisions of NVIC 10-92.
 There is a 30 MB file size limit on such submissions, although occasionally submissions with file sizes approaching this limit have been also rejected by the Marine Safety Center’s (MSC’s) email server.
 In addition, emails with subject lines exceeding 250 characters will not be processed by our electronic submission and tracking system.
 Please note that as of April 1, 2016, we are unable to receive emails containing .zip file attachments.
 Neither the sender nor our office will be notified that delivery failed.

-If you do not receive a confirmation email indicating that submission has been processed, or you receive multiple notifications that your submittal has been rejected by the MSC’s email server, please contact the MSC’s Electronic Commerce Officer at (202) 795-6789 for assistance.
+If you do not receive a confirmation email indicating that submission has been processed, or you receive multiple notifications that your submittal has been rejected by the MSC’s email server, please contact the MSC staff engineer assigned to the project if known, or contact the MSC’s main phone number at (202) 795-6729 for assistance.

 For files sizes above 30 MB and less than 8 GB, please use the DoD Secure Access File Exchange.
 Note that the procedures for this service are different than with AMRDEC; files may only be uploaded in response to a request received from the service.
 To receive a request, please send an email to the point of contact for an ongoing project, or to email@example.com for a new submission.
 To assist our system's automatic processing of your emails, please do not check the box to enable encryption.

 |Machinery Branch Chief